 In slap at Instagram, Twitter releases own photo tool

-Just days after Twitter said its users were having problems viewing Instagram photos, particularly cropped images, the social networking firm launched a tool designed to adjust the size, colour and style of photos that users are tweeting.
+Just days after Twitter said its users were having problems viewing Instagram photos, particularly cropped images, the social networking firm launched a tool designed to adjust the size, color and style of photos that users are tweeting.

 The new tool is available in the latest versions of Twitter for iPhone and Android, which are available immediately.